whamcloud/Online-Help/docs/Install_Guide/ig_ch_12_installing_updates.md

 **Note**: Updates are only supported for official releases.
 Updates from, or to, test releases are not specifically supported.

-Upgrading Integrated Manager for Lustre software and restarting the manager server will overwrite any changes previously made to the chroma-manager.conf template in `/etc/httpd/conf.d/`.
-Before upgrading your installation or restarting your manager node, make sure you backup any modifications to this file first.

 Due to a dependency in the update process in previous releases, please take note of the following update path.
 Please perform the following update in the order listed, based on your currently installed version of